Optimal Communication Rates and Combinatorial Properties for Common Randomness Generation

-In this paper, we consider a natural generalization of the above scenario: we are given a hypergraph $G=(V,E)$, where the vertex set $V=[n]$ is the set of $n$ users, and the edge set $E=\{A_1,\cdots,A_m\}$ consists of hyperedges $A_i\subset V$ representing the subsets of users sharing a common fair coin.
+In this paper, we consider a natural generalization of the above scenario: we are given a hypergraph $G=(V,E)$, where the vertex set $V=[n]$ is the set of $n$ players, and the edge set $E=\{e_1,\cdots,e_m\}$ consists of hyperedges $e_i\subseteq V$ representing the subsets of players sharing a common fair coin.
 We assume that the coins for different hyperedges are mutually independent.
-The players can toss the shared coins multiple times as a part of the communication strategy. \nb{In particular, the number of coin tosses for each hyperedge is not pre-determined and this allows for the scenario where different hyperedges could be used different times depending on the structure of the hypergraph.} We also assume that the users may communicate with each other via a blackboard communication protocol \cite{kushilevitz1997communication}, i.e., each user may write some messages on a publicly seen blackboard based on his shared coins and all current message on the blackboard.
-The blackboard communication protocol allows for interactive strategies and is stronger than both the \emph{simultaneous message passing} (SMP) protocol where each user writes messages on the blackboard independently of each other, and the sequential message passing protocol where users write messages sequentially but in a fixed order.
-The objective of the users is to generate the \emph{same} random variable (or vector) $X$ which follows a given target discrete distribution while minimizing the communication cost, i.e., the entropy of the message $M$ written on the blackboard.
+The players can toss the shared coins multiple times as a part of the communication strategy. \nb{In particular, the number of coin tosses for each hyperedge is not pre-determined and this allows for the scenario where different hyperedges could be used different times depending on the structure of the hypergraph.} We also assume that the players may communicate with each other via a blackboard communication protocol \cite{kushilevitz1997communication}, i.e. each player may write some messages on a publicly seen blackboard based on his shared coins and all current message on the blackboard.
+The blackboard communication protocol allows for interactive strategies and is stronger than both the \emph{simultaneous message passing} (SMP) protocol where each player writes messages on the blackboard independently of each other, and the sequential message passing protocol where players write messages sequentially but in a fixed order.
+The objective of the players is to generate the \emph{same} random variable (or vector) $X$ following a given target discrete distribution while minimizing the communication cost, i.e. the entropy of the message $M$ written on the blackboard.
 We define the communication rate as the ratio $H(M) / H(X)$, where $H(\cdot)$ denotes the Shannon entropy of discrete random variables.
 We provide a tight representation of the optimal communication rates via linear programming (see Theorem~\ref{thm.main.lower} and discussions followed).
 More importantly, we also propose explicit algorithms \nb{and investigate combinatorial properties} for the optimal \nb{common randomness generation} for a wide class of hypergraphs (Theorem~\ref{thm.main.upper}).